alibaba/terraform-provider/README.md

 ## Alicloud ([Alibaba Cloud](http://www.aliyun.com)) Terraform provider

+-> **Note:** This repo has been deprecated and please refer to the latest repo: https://github.com/terraform-providers/terraform-provider-alicloud

 This is the official repository of the Alicloud Terraform provider.
 It currently supports Terraform version ≥ v0.8.2.